vpeschenkov/Predator/README.md

 ## Uninstallation

 - Right-click on Predator in System Preferences and select `Delete Predator`, or
-- Delete `PredatorClock.saver` either in `/Library/Screen Savers` or `/Users/USERNAME/Library/Screen Savers`.
+- Delete `Predator.saver` either in `/Library/Screen Savers` or `/Users/USERNAME/Library/Screen Savers`.

 ## Contributing